liudarren3/dia_html_tutorials/README.md

 <img src="fredoka_code.png">
 </details>

 Once you can do this, find a font that you like!
 And use the website to test to make sure that it can work.
+And change the text to something that you actually want

 # Bringing it all back together